Tornado outbreak of December 12–15, 2022: Non-tornadic effects

 A satellite view of the extratropical cyclone that was responsible for the tornado outbreak in the south and blizzard in the north on December 14.

 A major blizzard occurred in the Great Plains related to the tornado outbreak, leading to heavy snow and freezing rain.
-In Fargo, North Dakota, all after school activities on December 13 were canceled.
+In Fargo, North Dakota, all after-school activities on December 13 were canceled.
 Parts of I-80 and I-76 in Nebraska were shut down due to the blizzard, as was part of I-90 in South Dakota.
 In Colorado, portions of I-70 and US 6 also shut down briefly.
 Portions of I-29 were also shut down as the storm approached.
-On South Dakota Highway 37 in Parkston, a car crash occurred due to the icy roads, killing 3 people.
+On SD 37 in Parkston, a car crash occurred due to the icy roads, killing 3 people.
 The Black Hills National Forest was forced to implement seasonal closures three days early due to the storm.
 All schools in Campbell County, Wyoming closed on December 14, as much of Wyoming’s interstate system closed.
 Freezing rain accumulation peaked at 0.40 in in Litchville, North Dakota.
 Further east, blizzard conditions and thundersnow were verified in Duluth, Minnesota.
-Power outages totaled 45,000 in Minnesota, 70,000 in Wisconsin and 43,700 in Michigan.
+Power outages totaled 45,000 in Minnesota, 70,000 in Wisconsin, and 43,700 in Michigan.
 After the storm swept across Illinois, the city of Rockford spent 306 consecutive hours below freezing.

 Further east in Pennsylvania, at Penn State University, the snowstorm forced the final exams to be rescheduled from December 15 to December 16 and 17.
 Small portions of I-80 closed due to the storm, and the Skyline Drive in Virginia was also closed.
 A ground stop was issued at Toronto Pearson International Airport.
 By the morning of December 16, snow accumulations reached 11.4 in in Wilmington, Vermont, and 31 in in Pinkham Notch, New Hampshire.
 New Hampshire reported 47 car crashes in just two hours during the storm.
 Ultimately, around 50,000 customers in the Northeast lost power.